 With the Declaration of Independence, delegates proclaimed the United States as a sovereign nation capable of self-governance.
 Unfortunately today, many Americans have very little faith in their government.
-In a 2015 Pew Research study, only 19 percent of Americans said that they always trust our government or at least most of the time, a remarkable decrease of the 77 percent of Americans who trusted our government in 1964.
+A Pew Research study, only 19 percent of Americans said that they always trust our government or at least most of the time, a remarkable decrease of the 77 percent of Americans who trusted our government in 1964.
 In fact, since 1964 trust in the government has been a bit of a rollercoaster ride, but it has never peaked higher than 77 percent.

 When the people have little faith in their government it can have a devastating impact on the social climate of the nation.
 Today, only 38 percent of young adults had “quite a lot” of confidence in America’s future and 59 percent of Americans believe the federal government needs major reforms.
 In fact, many people actually view the government as an enemy (27 percent) and an additional 39 percent see the federal government as something between an enemy and a friend or rather “frenemies.”